MaidScientistIzutsumiMarin/tumblrbot/README.md

 - Add OpenAI model pricing (and other values) scraper.
 - Add information about current [OpenAI] budget.
 - Generate [config.toml] if not present (seems complicated and possibly more work than it's worth).
+- Interactively ask for user tokens to be stored in a (probably) separate config file instead of [.env.toml].

 **This should also function as a list of features supported by this project.**